 - See also:

-Horsemanship continued to flourish under the Romans, but the so-called dark ages and the rather simple demands placed on medieval warhorses — presumably “run as fast as you can at the enemy” — did little for the development of classical horse-riding skills.
+However, the so-called dark ages and the relatively simple demands placed on medieval warhorses — presumably “run as fast as you can at the enemy” — did little for the development of classical horse-riding skills.

-(Part of an equestrian portrait of Emperor Karl VI, who reigned when the new Spanish Riding School formally opened.
+(Part of an equestrian portrait of Emperor Karl VI, who reigned when the new Winter Riding School formally opened.
 Image courtesy of the Rijksmuseum)

 Fortunately, equestrianism experienced a resurgence in the mid-1500s, led in part by the need for more intelligent use of the horse in battle given that the riders now wielded firearms.